-People are drawn to study Buddhism for a range of reasons.
-Some of the most compelling include increased serenity and peace of mind, the wish to become a better human being, and connecting more fully with Buddha nature.
-However, sometimes a practice can feel somewhat rarified and disconnected from daily life.
-Here are five ways to help apply and integrate Buddhist principles:
+People are drawn to study Eastern philosophies for a range of reasons.
+Some of the most compelling include increased serenity and peace of mind, the wish to become a better human being, and connecting more fully with the self.
+However, sometimes the practice can feel somewhat rarified and disconnected from daily life.
+Here are five ways to help apply and integrate approachable Buddhist principles:

 1. Daily Meditation

 Meditation is the cornerstone of Buddhist practice and a powerful gateway to higher consciousness.
 However, it requires discipline and time investment to reap its benefits.
 Committing to sitting for daily meditation is an extremely valuable way to live a Buddhist life.
 Consider creating an altar or Zen garden to serve as a meditation space.

 Striving to be more kind and compassionate directly reflects Buddhist teachings.
 All beings deserve to be treated well and making this behavior a priority is an extremely valuable way to embody the Buddhist way.
 Wearing Buddhist-themed jewelry such as a bracelet or pendant can serve as a reminder to practice kindness and compassion throughout the day.

 3. “Becoming the Watcher” of All Mind States

 The human mind is often active and sometimes intrusive.
 Thoughts and emotions come and go like clouds in the sky.
 At times our minds are stormy; at other times there are just a few clouds.
 However, the big, bright sky is always there behind them, as is our Buddha nature.
 Making it a daily practice to realize that our thoughts and emotions are impermanent allows us to more fully “become the Watcher” and tap into the eternal dimension of ourselves – pure consciousness.